 Although we have XtraMath and iReady at our fingertips for number fluency and math practice, I thought it would be fun to infuse some games into math while we’re away.
-After a bit of searching, I found several games that can be played with something you probably already have at home: a deck of standard playing cards!
+Below are several games that can be played with something you probably already have at home: a deck of standard playing cards!
 So, grab your deck, and let’s play!

 Total of 10